Your big toe is most likely to be affected first, but gout can cause other joints to become inflamed too. These include joints in:

 - your kidneys don't remove uric acid quickly enough

-If the level of uric acid in your body is too high, it can form tiny crystals that collect in your tissues.
-This is particularly likely in and around your joints and it’s this that can cause your swelling and pain.
-These crystals tend to form at a cooler body temperature, which is why gout is more common in your fingers and toes.
+If your uric acid levels are too high, tiny crystals may collect in your tissues, especially in and around your joints.
+This can cause pain and swelling.
+These crystals tend to form in parts of your body that have a cooler temperature.
+This is why gout is more common in your fingers and toes.

-You may have high levels of uric acid, but not get gout.
-It's not known why some people develop gout and others don't.
-However, there are certain factors that can increase your likelihood of getting gout.
-For example, you're more likely to get gout if you:
+You may have high levels of uric acid, but not have gout.
+It's not clear why some people develop gout and others don't, but certain factors may increase your likelihood of having the condition.
+You’re more likely to get gout if you:

 - eat a diet that contains high levels of purines